-We visited the LBJ State Park & Ranch on the 4th of July, which seems to be one of the top attractions in Texas.
-Whether you are looking for historical landmarks, hiking, free things to do in Texas, or dog friendly things to do, LBJ State Park & Ranch earns a spot on the list.
-An entire day or more could easily be spent wandering this 700 acre park in Stonewall, Texas.
+An entire day could easily be spent wandering this 700 acre park in Stonewall, Texas.
 The former home of our 36th President has something for all adventurers and lovers of history.
-Here are three reasons to visit LBJ State Park & Ranch in the Texas Hill Country.
+Here are a few things to do at LBJ State Park and Ranch in Texas Hill Country.

 LBJ State Park Contains Great History

-You cannot miss the Ranch Visitors Center, as it is right next to the jet.
-Drive around the paved, one way loop through the Ranch and past the Longhorns.
 This is a good opportunity to enjoy the air conditioning if it is hot outside, assuming your A/C is operational.
-Once you reach the jet you have the option to park and view the area on foot.
-Being a big fan of aircraft, the jet was a must see for me.
+Once you reach the jet you can park and view the area on foot.
+The jet is a must-see if you have any interest in aircraft.